How the French built the fastest plane in the world… Nord Griffon 1500

 Cancellation

-The Griffon 3 could potentially fly Mach 3 and easily beat the MiG-25 Fox Bat.
-However, several issues came up, and one of them was the material science of the plane proved too melting for the sheer amount of heat the engines provided.
+The Griffon could potentially fly Mach 3 and easily beat the MiG-25 Fox Bat.
+However, several issues came up.
+The material of the plane was melting due to the sheer amount of heat the engines provided.

 Consequently, a superfast Ramjet fighter was deemed unnecessary for conflicts in Algeria and Vietnam.